cliss/callsheet-localizations/README.md

 ## Gender

-English doesn't have very many gendered nouns, but it does have a few.
-The words "actor" and "actress" are a good example for Callsheet.
+English doesn't have very many gendered nouns, but it does have a few relevant to Callsheet.
+The words "actor" and "actress" are a good example.

 However, other languages have a lot more words that can vary this way.
 Here is an example problem using the term "Director of Photography" in French: